FENY Dividend: Yield, Schedule, and What to Expect

 +

 FENY tracks MSCI USA IMI Energy 25/50 Index and holds names such as XOM, CVX, COP, WMB, EOG.
-The fund collects the dividends those companies pay and passes them to you, minus the 0.08% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 0.08% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest FENY dividends?